teye/solidity-diy-proj/README.md

-# solidity-diy-proj
+# Solidity Self-Study Project
 A DIY project to learn Solidity.

 There are 2 examples: (1) Simple Counter and (2) NFT Example.

 The project uses Metamask and Hardhat.

 Please install Metamask on your browser.

 ## Simple Counter